nph84/Install-osTicket/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/d28ac334-3cec-4424-8a43-9ee6441164ee"</p>

-<p>Extract PHP 7.3.8 to folder we previously created in order to install the PHP language binaries</p>
+<p>Extract PHP 7.3.8 to the folder we previously created in order to install the PHP language binaries</p>
 <br />